UFC 228: Woodley vs. Till: Predictions & Analysis

 A few statistical edges stand out.
 Stewart throws significantly more leather — a 0.4 sig. strike per minute gap.
 Byrd is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Byrd has tighter striking defense, making opponents miss more often.

-**The Pick: Darren Stewart over Charles Byrd.** This is essentially a pick'em.
-The model nudges toward Stewart at 53%, but there's almost nothing separating these two.
-Notably, the betting market has Stewart at 38% implied while our model sees 53% — a 15-point disagreement that could signal value.
+The Pick: Darren Stewart over Charles Byrd.
+The model gives Stewart a slight nod at 63% — this could easily go either way.
+Notably, the betting market has Stewart at 38% implied while our model sees 63% — a 24-point disagreement that could signal value.

 Diego Sanchez vs Craig White